Sensei-Node/sensei-stake/README.md

 `00-deploy-service-implementation.js`  (tags: "all", "service_implementation")

-This deploy uses some method from  `lib/senseistake-services-contract.mjs`.
-- * This deploy create the clone of service contract using a proxy
+This step deploy the implementation of the service conttract.
-- * create the deposit data with pubkey, depositSignature, and depositDataRoot to be able for the validator creation.
-- All this information is stored in the backend

 `01-deploy-erc721.js` (tags:  "all", "erc721" )

 Deploy the ERC721 contract.
 This is the new entry point.

 `02-add-validaror-erc721.js` (tags:  "all", "factory" )

+This deploy uses some method from  `lib/senseistake-services-contract.mjs`.
+This prepares all the data to create a validator.

+`03-verify-contracts.js`

+This step verify all the contract in etherscan

 ## Step By Step Deploy